xataio/pgroll/docs/tutorial.md

 * that during the `start` phase, `pgroll` uses multiple schema to present different versions of an underlying table to client applications.
 * that data written into the old schema version is copied over into the new schema, and vice-versa.
 * that completing a migration removes the old schema version and cleans up the underlying table, putting it in its final state.
+* that rollbacks are safe and easy, thank to the expand/contract pattern.